CharlesRh/secular-buddhism/eightfold-path/4-right-action/04-ethical-consumption.md

 Our digital lives also involve ethical consumption choices.
 The production of electronic devices entails **hidden costs**: mining for rare minerals often involves exploitative labor and environmental destruction; manufacturing conditions in electronics factories can be dangerous and dehumanizing; rapid upgrade cycles create mountains of e-waste that pollute communities; and energy use for data centers and cloud services contributes to climate change.

-Beyond the devices themselves, the **platform ethics** of digital services raise additional concerns.
-Some major platforms have business models based on surveillance and addiction.
-Content moderation policies often fall heaviest on already marginalized communities.
-Tech monopolies concentrate power and undermine democratic processes, while algorithms can reinforce discrimination and extremism.
+Beyond the devices themselves, the **platform ethics** of digital services raise additional concerns:

+- Some major platforms have business models based on surveillance and addiction
+- Content moderation policies often fall heaviest on already marginalized communities
+- Tech monopolies concentrate power and undermine democratic processes
+- Algorithms can reinforce discrimination and extremism

 More beneficial digital choices might include extending the life of devices through repair and refurbishment, supporting companies that prioritize repairability and fair labor, being selective about which platforms and services we use, practicing mindful engagement with digital technologies, and supporting regulations that protect privacy and prevent exploitation.